gleicon/mcpfier/README.md

 # MCPFier

 MCPFier transforms any command, script, or tool into a standardized [MCP (Model Context Protocol)](https://modelcontextprotocol.io/docs/getting-started/intro) server that LLMs can use seamlessly.

 You can also create commands based on internal APIs or Webhooks.
-It is a no code platform to quickly augment
+It is a no code platform to quickly augment your AI development.

+There is a comprehensive analytics module and flexible configuration options.

 Think "GitHub Actions for MCP" - configure once, use everywhere.
 Check the bundled config for examples.
 All you need is a MCP client enabled environment.